GrandGarcon/javacard-simple-wallet/README.md

-# Simple Wallet
+# Simple Wallet - Edited version  , credits to the fitpay

-This is a simple wallet simply maintains a running account balance allowing you to credit, debit, or review the current balance of the wallet.
-This is simply for pure demonstration on various wearable technologies where a javacard secure element is available.

-A very simple [wallet client](src/main/java/fitpay/javacard/simplewallet/SimpleWalletClient.java) has been created to show a simple interaction with the wallet.
+i  took this template for another project  in course that i developed for making an  distributed POS on  java card   to manage virtual currencies , while testing for  cryptanalysis

 ## Installation